-What if clients don't consent to being audio recorded?
+What if clients don't consent to being audio recorded for the case study assessment?

 You get at least 8 chances to audiotape so you don't need everyone to agree.
 I found that if I introduced audiotaping as standard practice that clients could opt out of rather than into, this helped with uptake.